LinkedIn Company Page 10 Ways to Leverage it

 And always make sure that 90% is informational and 10% or less is promotional.
 Otherwise, your followers will feel like you’re spamming them.

-Your LinkedIn® Company Page is a “Content Hub” and a resource where you can point your employees so they can easily share your content with their networks.
+Your LinkedIn® Company Pages are a “Content Hub” and a resource where you can point your employees so they can easily share your content with their networks.

 Inform your employees of new content on your Company Page every week and encourage them to share it with their connections.
 Simply copy some links from Company Page posts.
 Then your employees can click and share with their own networks.